-All I could do was sit and wait to see if the moon was going to rise in the exact area that I was hoping it would.
-And, of course, it didn’t.
-I was too far to the left and therefore couldn’t line up the shot.
-So I took off sprinting through the desert with hopes of finding the angle as the glowing sunset began to fade.
-As I ran farther and farther I began to lose Garrison behind a large rock formation in between me and the highline.
+All I could do was sit and wait to see if the moon was going to rise in the exact area that I was hoping it would – but of course it didn’t.
+I was too far to the left and couldn’t line up the shot.
+I took off sprinting through the desert with hopes of finding the angle as the glowing sunset began to fade.
+As I ran farther and farther, I began to lose Garrison as he was highlining behind a large rock formation in between me and the highline.
 By the time everything lined up, any remnant of sunlight had disappeared and I shot what I could with the dark conditions, knowing that the first 10 minutes of the moonrise was the only time to truly nail the shot.

-However, I knew I had a second chance since the moon would be setting around 4:40am.
+I knew I had a second chance since the moon would be setting around 4.40am.
 This time I was shooting from the opposite side of the highline and was able to watch the moon slowly dip towards the horizon, which made it much easier to track.
-Those last 15 minutes before the moon set were pure magic!
-When centering a subject in front of the moon, it’s a matter of stepping a foot to the left or right, crouching down or shooting eye level — you have to be very careful when moving around to get the correct positioning.
+Those last 15 minutes before the moonset were pure magic.
+When centering a subject in front of the moon, it’s a matter of stepping a foot to the left or right, crouching down or shooting eye level – you have to be very careful when moving around to get the correct positioning.
 Garrison was standing completely still on the middle of the highline for close to 30 minutes until the moon disappeared under the horizon.

-As Garrison continued to stand in middle of the line, I was shuffling to center him on the moon.
-I framed him a bit to the left in anticipation of him taking another step into the center of the moon.
-I kneeled down, steadied myself and waited.
-When he took his next step I fired away, trying to get a good variation where his arms were in the correct position.
+As Garrison continued to stand in middle of the line, I was shuffling to centre him on the moon.
+I framed him a bit to the left in anticipation of him taking another step into the middle of the moon.
+I kneeled down, steadied myself, and waited.
+When he took his next step, I fired away, trying to get a good variation where his arms were in the correct position.
 I knew that was the best moment I was going to get and within a minute the moon started to dip behind the horizon.

-As I packed up after shooting the moon set, all I could do was think through how I could have done it better — whether there was a better angle or a better location to shoot it.
-Above all of these feelings I was simply satisfied to have experienced a phenomenon that last occurred in 1948 while doing what I love.
+As I packed up after shooting the moonset, all I could do was think through how I could have done it better – whether there was a better angle or a better location to shoot it.
+Above all of these feelings, I was simply satisfied to have experienced a phenomenon that last occurred in 1948 while doing what I love.
 Walking away with a photograph that I’m proud of was just a bonus.
-Putting the effort into creating images such as this one is what drives me to grow as a photographer.
-It’s a refreshing process being able to do projects where there’s a high level of uncertainty.
-It challenges me to be present, think in the moment and rely on my instincts to capture what’s in front of me.
+It’s a refreshing process being able to do projects where there’s a high level of uncertainty, and putting the effort into creating images such as this one is what drives me to grow as a photographer – it challenges me to be present, think in the moment and rely on my instincts to capture what’s in front of me.

-The reason I like sharing images like this is because they express the fact that you don’t always have to have all the answers or have it all figured out.
-Just make a goal and go for it!
-I think in this day and age that’s the only way to create something unique or meaningful.
+The reason I like sharing images like this is because they express the fact that you don’t always have to have all the answers or have it all figured out – just set a goal and go for it!
+I think in this day and age, that’s the only way to create something unique or meaningful.
 I posted that photograph on my Instagram and was blown away to see it receive over 130,000 likes and 3,000 comments, which is the most I’ve ever received on a single photo.
-It was an opportunity to push myself out of my comfort zone to achieve something that I wasn’t sure I’d be able to accomplish.
+It was an opportunity to push myself out of my comfort zone to achieve something I wasn’t sure I’d be able to accomplish.
 I’m humbled that so many people can identify with that, which was ultimately my goal.